Divyanshumalik1/DynamicSurg3D/README.md

 ---

-## Key Technologies

-- **Machine Learning:** Incremental model training for 3D scene reconstruction.
-- **Computer Vision:** Real-time video processing and multimodal image integration.
-- **Front-End:** Interactive user interface for surgeons (React, Flask, or other frameworks).
-- **Back-End:** Python-based machine learning pipeline (PyTorch, OpenCV, etc.).

----

 ## 🚀 Installation and Setup Guide

-This guide will help you set up the **Real-Time 3D Scene Reconstruction for Minimally Invasive Surgeries** project on your local machine, covering both the back-end (Python) and front-end (React) components.
+This guide will help you set up the **DynamicSurg3D : Real-Time 3D Scene Reconstruction for Minimally Invasive Surgeries** project on your local machine, covering both the back-end (Python) and front-end (React) components.

 ### Prerequisites